DiRaltvein/memory-corruption-examples/README.md

 - 135\*
   - as vulnerability requires also data from decode_preR13_auxheader method located in decode.c file to analyze it a preprocessor definition '#include "bits.c"' was added to decode.c file and function decode_preR13_auxheader was analyzed as entry point.
     Only diagnostics from bits.c file were recorded.
-- 149\*
-  - ikos reports impossible warning like 'if (len > 0) len--' such statement can not cause unsigned integer overflow.